Mortal303/Paint_App/README.md

 # Pseudo-elements

 A CSS **pseudo-element** is a keyword added to a selector that lets you style a specific part of the selected element(s).
-For example, ::first-line can be used to change the font of the first line of a paragraph.
+For example, ::first-letter can be used to change the first letter of a paragraph.

 ```
-/* This will change first line of every <p> element to red color. */
+/* This will change first letter of every <p> element to red color and font-size to extra large. */
-p::first-line {
+p::first-letter {
   color: red;
-  text-transform: lowercase;
+  font-size: xx-large;
 }
 ```

-**Note:** Instead of pseudo-elements,[pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) can be used to style an element based on its *state*.
+**Note:** Instead of pseudo-elements, [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) can be used to style an element based on its *state*.

 ## Syntax